amitkedia007/YoutubeChannelAnalysis/README.md

     subscribers affect the total videos on the videos, etc.

-Conclusion: Most of the videos have more number of views as compared to that channel's number of subscribers
+Conclusion: Most of the videos have more number of views as compared to that channel's number of subscribers (I have shared the analysis of biggest YouTube channel of both individual and the company)